-The accompanying unaudited condensed consolidated financial statements and accompanying notes include the Company and its wholly-owned subsidiaries, and reflect all adjustments (all of which are normal and recurring in nature) that, in the opinion of management, are necessary for a fair presentation of the interim periods presented.
+The accompanying condensed consolidated financial statements and accompanying notes include the Company and its wholly-owned subsidiaries, and reflect all adjustments (all of which are normal and recurring in nature) that, in the opinion of management, are necessary for a fair presentation of the interim periods presented.
 All inter-company balances and transactions have been eliminated in consolidation.
-Certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") have been condensed or omitted under the rules and regulations of the Securities and Exchange Commission ("SEC").
+Certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") have been condensed or omitted under the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").

-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2017.
-There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's consolidated financial statements for the fiscal year ended July 31, 2017 included in the Company's Annual Report on Form 10-K except changes to the income taxes and stock based compensation policies resulting from the adoption of Accounting Standards Update ("ASU") 2016-09.
+These condensed consolidated financial statements should be read in conjunction with the Company's financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2017.
+There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's Consolidated financial statements for the fiscal year ended July 31, 2017 included in the Company's Annual Report on Form 10-K filed with the SEC on September 19, 2017, except changes to the income taxes and stock-based compensation policies resulting from the adoption of Accounting Standards Update ("ASU") 2016-09 during the first quarter of fiscal year 2018.